 Online Graduate Certificate in District Leadership

-Classes meet once a week via live virtual meetings, with additional asynchronous coursework that supports the schedules of full-time educators.
-The program includes 33 credit hours, which can be completed in as little as two years.
+Faculty are experienced practitioners and leading scholars in district and building leadership.
+Classes meet once a week via live Zoom, with additional asynchronous coursework that supports the schedules of full-time educators.

 Program Curriculum